JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 ### 1 Limitations

 - As XLua namespaces are completely local, reading variables from other scripts is not possible.
-If you want to use any of XLua Utils' functions in airplane related scripts, add them as a submodule at the end of the "submodules" section in `xlua_utils.lua`.
+If you want to use any of XLuaUtils' functions in airplane related scripts, add them as a submodule at the end of the "submodules" section in `xluautils.lua`.
 - Any XLua limitations apply, especially regarding table scope in XLua 1.1 or newer.
 Any table must be - and is being - treated as local.
-- XLua Utils' capabilities do not encompass the full extent of X-Plane's API (yet?).
+- XLuaUtils' capabilities do not encompass the full extent of X-Plane's API (yet?).

 &nbsp;